Consolidated Mines: 1800 onwards

 The Parys Mountain ore was mined out by about 1800, and the price of copper soon rose again, reaching a high of £138 per ton in 1805.
 Many new mines were started and existing mines restarted at this time.
-Despite this boom, for some unknown reason Consols was substantially closed in or just before 1811 and it was not until 1819 that mining entrepreneur John Taylor raised the capital (around £65,000) to restart the mine.
-The mine rapidly became profitable, but its problem with underground water continued, and in 1820 "Job's Engine", which had a 90-inch-diameter cylinder, was installed for pumping water, followed in the next year by another engine of the same size.
+Despite this boom, for some unknown reason the mine was substantially closed in or just before 1811 and it was not until 1819 that mining entrepreneur John Taylor raised the capital (around £65,000) to restart the mine.
+The mine (then called "Consolidated" as a reference to consolidated annuities, intended as a byword for integrity and guaranteed returns) rapidly became profitable, but its problem with underground water continued, and in 1820 "Job's Engine", which had a 90-inch-diameter cylinder, was installed for pumping water, followed in the next year by another engine of the same size.
 Both were single-cylinder engines designed by Arthur Woolf and built by the Neath Abbey Ironworks, and they were celebrated as being the largest and most powerful steam engines in the world at the time.
 A 58-inch engine was also installed, and by 1829 another three engines had to be added.

 In 1824 Taylor built the Redruth and Chasewater Railway to transport the ore from this mine (and other ones nearby) to the port of Devoran.
 By 1839 the mine was employing 3,000 people, and the previous year it was recorded that 826 men and boys were working more than 100 fathom underground, at an average depth of 229 fathom.
 One of the youngest children recorded as working down a Cornish mine was killed near the 120 fathom level in November 1831.
 He was eight years old.
 Some of the lower workings were extremely hot: for instance the air temperature at the 294 fathom level was recorded at 96 F, increasing to 108 F in places, and the water that collected at the bottom of Davey's shaft was 92.5 F—the men working in the lower levels used this to cool themselves!

-During its relatively short life, Consols was a phenomenally productive copper mine: between 1819 and 1858 it produced 442,493 tons of ore, the largest quantity from any single mine in Cornwall, and the ore it had sold had realised over £2 million.
-Such was its fame that many other mines were opened using the words "Consolidated" or "Consols" in their names, hoping to profit by association with the success story.
+Consols was a productive copper mine: between 1819 and 1858, it produced 442,493 tons of ore, the largest quantity from any single mine in Cornwall, and the ore it had sold had realised over £2 million.
+Its fame led newer mines to use the terms "Consolidated" or "Consols" in their names, hoping to profit by association.

 By the 1850s it was clear that the copper mines in the west of Cornwall were becoming exhausted and this together with the start of foreign production (from Chile, for instance) led to a spate of closures or further mergers to reduce running costs.
 Consolidated Mines ceased working in 1857, and in 1861 amalgamated with the neighbouring United Mines and Wheal Clifford to form Clifford Amalgamated Mines, which continued, unprofitably, until 1870.